Let’s uncover Zagreb, Croatia; one subtlety at a time.

 Zagreb has plenty of traditional restaurants serving Croatian cuisine and chic cafes that vouch for its vibrant cafe culture.

 Being a vegetarian, I was apprehensive as Croatia was marked as the sixth-worst country in Europe for vegetarians as per the study by The Eco Experts but I had a great vegetarian food experience in Zagreb.
-Though, I found Croatian Islands attesting to this study.
+Though, I found the Croatian Islands attesting to this study.

 Here are the few restaurants and cafes we tried during our time in Zagreb: